YongmaoLuo/renting-system/README.md

 part which kind of user you are: Tenant, Landlord and Agency.
 Then, you have to type in your SSN so that the system will know who you are when you log in.
+This input will be used to compared to SSNs in the specific table based on the identified type of users.
+And the SQL operation will check if this input does exist in the database.

 If you type in the wrong Identity or SSN, the system will stay on the login page and do nothing.
 Only after you type in the right user information, the system will jump to different page according to the identity you are.
+It's interesting because it will ensure the your credentials before accessing to our service.

 ## Tenant
 ![tenant.png](pictures/tenant.png)